cnachteg/DUVEL/README.md

 Preliminary experiments were conducted with different biomedical large language models, with hyperparameter fine-tuning.
 Notebooks experiments can be found in the ``scripts/fine_tuning`` folder.

 ## Data availibility
-Csv files of the data can be found in the ``data`` folder, corrsponding to the train/validation/test splits used for the fine-tuning in the experiments of the article.
+Csv files of the data can be found in the ``data`` folder, corresponding to the train/validation/test splits used for the fine-tuning in the experiments of the article.

 The train/validation/test splits of the data are also available on Huggingface (https://huggingface.co/datasets/cnachteg/DUVEL) and can be used with the following code :